 5. How do you prioritize between the objectives of students, parents and administrators?

 “I’m very organized, which helps!
 I also practice stress relief management when things get overwhelming.
-But overall, taking pride in a job well done and having a strong work ethic has always been one of my strong suits in prioritizing what is important.”
+But overall, taking pride in a job well done and having a strong work ethic has always been one of my strong suits.
+My students are always my center focus, which is the the same for parents and administrators, so we are on the same team working together.
+I chose to become a teacher because I love kids and I want to help inspire them to live their life to their potential.
+My students are the future, and I want to support them and help them make our world a better place.”

 6. What’s the most important thing about being a Journalist?